diazevedo/socket-io/README.md

 # socket-io
-Chat created using Socket.io
-This is chat.
-The inspiration comes from the course Learning Node.js (Lynda.com)
+Chat created using Socket.io The inspiration comes from the course Learning Node.js (Lynda.com)